PennLINC/qsirecon/docs/builtin_pipelines.rst

 The GQI-based registration is used to transform the template bundles to subject ACPC space, where the SS3T-based FODs are used for tractography.

-This is a good workflow for doing tractometry on low-quality single shell data.
+This is a good pipeline for doing tractometry on low-quality single shell data.
 If more than one shell is present in the input data, only the highest b-value shell is used.

 Scalar Maps